menu

 Living in Holyoke

 Holyoke is a medium-sized city located in the state of Massachusetts.
-With a population of 37,929 people and 11 constituent neighborhoods, Holyoke is the 44th largest community in Massachusetts.
-Holyoke has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 37,720 people and 11 associated neighborhoods, Holyoke is the 44th largest community in Massachusetts.
+Holyoke has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Holyoke has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Holyoke citizens is a little higher than the average for US cities and towns: 22.03% of adults in Holyoke have at least a bachelor's degree.
+The population of Holyoke overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Holyoke, 22.18% have at least a bachelor's degree.

 Holyoke is an extremely ethnically-diverse city.
 The people who call Holyoke home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Holyoke, accounting for 53.29% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Holyoke, accounting for 51.67% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Holyoke residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Holyoke include Irish, Polish, French, French Canadian, and German.
+Important ancestries of people in Holyoke include Irish, French, Polish, French Canadian, and Italian.

 The most common language spoken in Holyoke is English.
 Other important languages spoken here include Spanish and Polish.